Crypto-Link-Payments/crypto-link/docs/README.md

 [Stellar Foundation](https://www.stellar.org/foundation) <br />
 [Stellar Lumnes](https://www.stellar.org/lumens) <br />

 ## Quick Start as Discord User
+We have produced a [quick start guide](USRQUICKSTARTGUIDE.md) if you would like to jump straight into Crytpo Link experience.

 ## Crypto Link Documentation
 - [Discord User Commands](USERCOMMANDS.md)